 Experimental Physics (EF)

-- Measurement strategies to minimize systematic and statistical uncertainties
+- Determine strategies to improve experimental results and minimize systematic and statistical uncertainties

 BSc Programme in Physics